FYNCH-BIO/evolver-electron/README.md

 ## Install

-- **If you have installation or compilation issues with this project, please see [our debugging guide](https://github.com/chentsulin/electron-react-boilerplate/issues/400)**
+- **If you have installation or compilation issues with this project, please see [the debugging guide](https://github.com/chentsulin/electron-react-boilerplate/issues/400)**

 Install dependencies with yarn.